LSU Gymnastics gets fourth place in NCAA Championship; Haleigh Bryant tied two school records during meet

 Trending News

-Aleah Finn and Chase Brock flipped their way through the floor exercise and scored a 9.925 each, but Haleigh Bryant led the team with a 9.9375 to bring a total of 49.45 heading into the last rotation.
+Aleah Finnegan and Chase Brock flipped their way through the floor exercise and scored a 9.925 each, but Haleigh Bryant led the team with a 9.9375 to bring a total of 49.45 heading into the last rotation.

 Just another day in the office.— LSU Gymnastics (@LSUgym) April 15, 2023